 Bao buns.
 Maybe a new word for you, but one you definitely need to meet and know: Bao buns are soft and smooth buns filled with all variety of fillings and originated in China.
-I never dreamed a gluten free, let alone a PALEO version of my beloved Asian bao buns from my gluten days would even be possible.
+I never dreamed a gluten free, let alone a PALEO version of my beloved bao from my gluten days would even be possible.
 But cravings are the mother of all inventions.
-And these Paleo bao buns were created.

 After countless trials and errors, I have finally nailed a recipe I am proud of.
 And because I don’t want to keep it all to myself, I am finally sharing this recipe for Paleo bao buns with you!